Guides/Post-Study Work Visa

 Skilled Migrant / Green List

-Apply for residence via SMC points or a Green List occupation after gaining NZ work experience.
+If eligible, apply for residence via SMC points or a Green List occupation after gaining NZ work experience.

 Step 4